quantropi/qispace-sdk-code-samples/Swift/README.md

-# Qeep-SDK-Demo-Swift-APP
+# QiSpace-SDK-Demo-Swift-App

-An iOS demo app made using Swift and its standard SwiftUI library to demonstrate the functionality and usage of QiSpace QEEP and SEQUR APIs.
+A functionality iOS demo app made using Swift and its standard SwiftUI library to demonstrate the functionality and usage of QiSpace QEEP and SEQUR APIs.

-Note: The app was developed on an emulated iPod touch (7th gen) so UI elements may be inaccurate on devices with different displays.
-Furthermore, internet access is required to run this app.
+Note: This app was developed on an emulated 7th gen iPod Touch.
+UI elements may differ on devices with different displays.
+Internet access is required to run this app.

-## **Overview:**
+## **Overview**
 - #### SEQUR: Demonstrates the functionality of SEQUR API and the QiSpace QE REST API
 - #### QEEP: Shows an instance of QEEP API usage and the accompanying QiSpace QK REST API
-- #### MASQ: The MASQ API is currently unsupported on iOS devices and will be coming soon.
+- #### MASQ: Coming soon.
+The MASQ API is currently unsupported on iOS devices.
 If urgent access is necessary, contact Quantropi support directly.

-Starting on the landing page, the user can then access additonal demo pages that illustrate the SEQUR, QEEP and eventually MASQ APIs via buttons and text boxes.
-To navigate to another page, the back button may be pressed to return to the landing page.
+On the landing page, a user can access additional demo pages that illustrate the SEQUR, QEEP and MASQ (coming soon) APIs via buttons and text boxes.
+The back button may be pressed from any page to return to the landing page.

-## **Installation and Preparation:**
+## **Installation and Preparation**
-1. Download this git repository to a local device
+1. Download this git repository to a local device.
-2. Replace the current placeholder `/QiSpace_SDK_Lib` folder with the `/QiSpace_SDK_Lib` containing QEEP and SEQUR libraries
+2. Replace the current placeholder `/QiSpace_SDK_Lib` folder with the `/QiSpace_SDK_Lib` containing QEEP and SEQUR libraries.
     * Note: If those libraries and files are given under a folder with a different name, simply copy their contents into the `QiSpace_SDK_Lib` folder.
 The same libraries and files are compatible for the Swift and Objective C demos
-3. Copy the `QiSpace_Info.swift` file into `/QiSpaceiOSDemoApp` folder
+3. Copy the `QiSpace_Info.swift` file into `/QiSpaceiOSDemoApp` folder.
-4. Open and setup XCode and select iPod touch (7th gen) as desired device
+4. Open and setup XCode and select iPod touch (7th gen) as desired device.
-5. Make sure to use Xcode add all files obtained at step 2 and 3 into the demo projects.
+5. Use XCode to add all files obtained at Steps 2 and 3 into the demo projects.

-    * Note: If any files/directories mentioned above are not available, please contact Quantropi support to obtain yours. *
+    * Note: If any files/directories mentioned above are not available, please contact Quantropi support *

-## **Getting Started:**
+## **Getting Started**
 1. Open this downloaded repository within XCode
 2. Run the application

-## **Core Functionalities of this Demo:**
+## **Core Functionalities**
 ### SEQUR `SwiftDemo`:
 _Assume the API token is already established_
-- SETUP SUBKEY: establish the subscriber key by interfacing with QiSpace REST API and converts the result to operable state
+- SETUP SUBKEY: Establish the subscriber key by interfacing with QiSpace REST API and converts the result to operable state
-- GET QE: obtain the Quantum Entropy from QiSpace REST API and unpacks the data to operable byte array
+- GET QE: Obtain Quantum Entropy from QiSpace REST API and unpacks the data to operable byte array
-- GENERATE RANDOM STRING: configure and call Pseudo Quantum RaNdom Data API to generate random string with the QE as seed *Note: This demo page only shows an instance of QE decoding, but it can be applied to QK as well
+- GENERATE RANDOM STRING: Configure and call PQRND API to generate random string with the QE as seed

+*Note: This demo page only shows an instance of QE decoding, but it can also be applied to QK *

 ### QEEP `QeepDemo`:
-_Assume the sub_key and token are already established_
+_Assume the sub_key and token are already established._
-- GET QK: retrieve, convert and decode the Quantum Key from QiSpace REST API
+- GET QK: Retrieve, convert, and decode Quantum Key from QiSpace REST API
-- ENCRYPT: Use QEEP API to encrypt the message with the QK
+- ENCRYPT: Use QEEP API to encrypt the message with QK
-- DECRYPT: Use QEEP API to decrypt the encrypted message with the QK
+- DECRYPT: Use QEEP API to decrypt the encrypted message with QK

 ### MASQ `MasqDemo` (Coming soon):

-## **License:**
+## **License**
-See the [LICENSE] (LICENSE) file.
+See [LICENSE](LICENSE).
 Copyright © Quantropi, Inc

-For more information regarding the QiSpace APIs or the QEEP/SEQUR/pQrnd APIs, see official Quantropi documentation
+Refer to documentation site for more general information about SEQUR, QEEP, and PQRND APIs as well as QiSpace REST API.